-Loan Programs Small Business Economic Development In response to the COVID-19 Health Emergency, Division of Economic Development-Investments (DED) has worked in cooperation with the United State Department of Commerce, Economic Development Administration (EDA) to add additional capital for the COVID-19 Health Emergency and increased flexibility to the terms of the Small Business Economic Development Revolving Loan Fund (SBED).
-The goal of these effort is to make the fund more accessible to Alaska’s small businesses during these challenging times.
+Loan Programs Small Business Economic Development In response to the COVID-19 Health Emergency, Division of Investments (INV) has worked in cooperation with the United State Department of Commerce, Economic Development Administration (EDA) to add additional capital for the COVID-19 Health Emergency and increased flexibility to the terms of the Small Business Economic Development Revolving Loan Fund (SBED).
+The goal of these efforts is to make the fund more accessible to Alaska’s small businesses during these challenging times.
 Loan Program Goal and Objectives To provide private sector employment by financing the start-up and expansion of businesses that will create significant long-term employment.
 General Requirements Companies must be a small business as defined by the Small Business Administration (SBA).
 The SBA definition includes thresholds for number of employees, net worth and annual net income.
 Generally, a business must have fewer than 500 employees, have a net worth under $6 million and have an average net income after federal taxes for the preceding two years less than $2 million to qualify.
 Applicants are required to match loan funds with cash or other private, non-public financing.
 In many cases this private match must be one and one half the loan amount requested.
 Costs incurred prior to receipt of the loan application by the Division of Economic Development may not be used to meet the private, non-public match requirements.
 Loans may not be made to applicants that have been debarred or suspended from receiving federal benefits.
 Loans must result in the creation or retention of jobs that would be lost in eligible areas.
 Provide a copy of each applicant's valid government issued identification at or before loan closing.
 Eligible Areas Eligibility for the SBED program includes all communities in the state of Alaska with a population of less than 30,000.
 Loans in communities of 30,000 or more are available on a limited basis, depending on funds availability.
 Funding Funding is limited.
 Applicants are encouraged to call and discuss availability of funds prior to submitting a loan application.
 Terms and Conditions Maximum loan amount is $300,000.
 Interest rate is fixed rate generally below 6%.
 Maximum term of 20 years for fixed asset loans and 5 years for working capital loans.
 Terms may not exceed the term of any associated private sector loans.
 All loans must be adequately secured.
 The loan amount may not exceed 95% of the value of the collateral offered.
 Loans may be in a subordinate position to associated private sector loans.
 All assets purchased with loan proceeds must be offered as collateral for the loan.
 Personal guarantees are required of all persons holding 20% or more ownership interest in the business receiving the loan.
 Payment frequency can be monthly, quarterly, semi-annual or annual.
-A delayed first payment or interest only payments for a specified period of time may be considered to assist borrowers recovering from economic harship caused by the COVID-19 Health Emergency.
+A delayed first payment or interest only payments for a specified period of time may be considered to assist borrowers recovering from economic hardship caused by the COVID-19 Health Emergency.
 Fees A $250 nonrefundable application fee is due at the time the application is submitted.
 This fee will be credited toward the origination fee due, if the application is approved.
 A 1% origination fee may be reduced for approved loans related to the COVID-19 Health Emergency.
 Applicants will be responsible for all closing costs.
 Small Business Economic Development Loan Application The following Small Business Economic Development (SBED) Loan application pages are in PDF format.
 You will need Adobe Reader in order to view/print them.
 Acrobat Reader is distributed freely and available for download from Adobe®.
-Loan Application Extension Application The Division of Economic Development, Department of Commerce, Community, and Economic Development complies with Title II of the Americans with Disabilities Act of 1990.
+Loan Application Extension Application The Division of Investments, Department of Commerce, Community, and Economic Development complies with Title II of the Americans with Disabilities Act of 1990.
 This publication is available in alternative communication formats upon request.
 Please contact the Division of Economic Development at (907)465-2510 or TDD (907)465-5437 to make any necessary arrangements.